Towada Barayaki

 GOOGLE MAP

-Around 1970, the game of adding various seasonings and drinking water such as cola and cider to ramen became popular among junior high and high school students, and the idea was based on the rumor that was born at that time that ``miso, milk, and curry go well together.''
-It all started when Kiyoshi Sato started product development.
+Around 1970, a pastime of adding various condiments and drinks like cola and cider to ramen became popular among junior and senior high school students, and it was at this time that a rumor arose that "miso, milk, and curry go well together," which led to Kiyoshi Sato starting product development.

-The base ramen is miso soup, and miso curry milk ramen is created by blending curry powder and milk in the right ratio.
+Miso curry milk ramen is created by blending the base ramen with miso soup and curry powder and milk in just the right ratio.

 Miso curry milk ramen

-The rich flavor of miso, the spiced curry flavor, and the mellow aftertaste of milk are combined perfectly, making you sure you'll experience a delicious taste you've never experienced before.
+The rich flavor of miso, the spicy curry flavor, and the mellow aftertaste of milk are perfectly combined to create a delicious taste you've never tasted before

-Currently, there are five stores run by disciples who have taken over Sato Kiyoshi's wishes, and each store has different seasonings and toppings, so it might be a good idea to compare the food when you go sightseeing in Aomori Prefecture.
+Currently, there are five stores run by disciples who have inherited Sato Kiyoshi's legacy, and each store has its own unique flavor and toppings, so it might be a good idea to try them all and compare them when you visit Aomori Prefecture

 INFORMATION